-We repeat the same procedure above until 8000 parameter sets are adopted for the Gaussian-type distributions with zero-crossings.
+We repeat the same procedure above until 8000 parameter sets are adopted for the Gaussian-type distributions with zero crossings.
 In each parameter set we take two different angular resolutions with $N_{v_z}=50$ and $N_{v_z}=100$.
 For the maximum-entropy distributions we use the same parameter sets of $I_{\bar\nu}$, $F_{\nu}$, and $F_{\bar\nu}$ as in the Gaussian type.
-We further exclude those not having any zero-crossings in the maximum-entropy type, which reduces the size of the sample to 7668 parameter sets for this case.
+We further exclude those not having any zero crossings in the maximum-entropy type, which reduces the size of the sample to 7668 parameter sets for this case.